Baby Kale and Butternut Squash Salad

 - Roast Squash.
 In a small bowl combine squash, 1 Tablespoon oil, rosemary, garlic, salt, and pepper, and toss until well coated.
 Transfer squash to baking sheet and roast about 10 minutes or until tender but crisp.

-- Cook bacon in a large skillet until crisp and reserve ¼ cup bacon fat for dressing.
+- Cook bacon in a large skillet or in the oven until crisp.

 - Caramelized Onions.
 In a small sauté pan, heat 1 ½ teaspoon olive oil, and butter over medium heat.
 Add onion and cook until caramelized.
 Reduce heat to low after 10 minutes and stir every 5 minutes or as needed.
 Reserve in a large bowl or airtight container to store in fridge.

-- For dressing, combine vinegar, mustard, and brown sugar in a small bowl using a whisk.
-Slowly drizzle in bacon fat and olive oil while whisking, until emulsified, OR you can add the ingredients in a jar with a secure lid and shake vigorously until smooth.
+- For dressing, combine vinegar, mustard, and honey in a small bowl using a whisk.
+Slowly drizzle in olive oil while whisking, until emulsified, OR you can add the ingredients in a jar with a secure lid and shake vigorously until smooth.

 - Salad.
 In a large serving bowl, add kale, squash, bacon, onion, cranberries, and almonds.
 Pour dressing over salad and toss to combine.
 Serve immediately.